Hollandaise Sauce

 3. Cook egg mixture: Set bowl over simmering water (not touching water) and whisk constantly until eggs thicken to the consistency of heavy cream, about 7-10 minutes.
 You should see ribbons when dragging the whisk through.

-4. Add butter: Remove the bowl from the double boiler and slowly drizzle in warm clarified butter while whisking vigorously until fully incorporated about 1 minute.
+4. Add butter: Remove the bowl from the double boiler and slowly drizzle in warm clarified butter while whisking vigorously until fully incorporated.

 5. Season and serve: Taste and season with additional salt if needed.
 Keep warm but not over direct heat by setting the bowl in a warm spot on your counter or near (not on) the stove.
 The sauce will hold for about an hour if kept at the right temperature.